Nemanja Simeunović: Playing career

-Simeunović began his career in 2007 with FK Bežanija in the Serbian SuperLiga, but never featured in any matches.
-In 2008, he signed with FK Hajduk Beograd of the Serbian First League.
+Simeunović played with FK Srem in the 2006–07 Serbian First League.
+In early 2008, he signed with FK Hajduk Beograd of the Serbian First League.
 In 2010, he was transferred to FK Novi Sad and featured in 30 matches and recorded one goal.
 In 2012, he went overseas to Canada to sign with SC Waterloo Region of the Canadian Soccer League.
 In the 2013 season he helped Waterloo secure a postseason berth by finishing fifth in the overall standings.
 He featured in the CSL Championship match against Kingston FC, and secured the club's first championship by a score of 3-1.
 In the 2015 season the club finished fourth in the standings and secure a postseason berth.
 He featured in the Championship match against Toronto Croatia, but lost the match by a score of 1-0.
 In 2016, after the relegation of SC Waterloo he signed with Scarborough SC.